Scouting in Colorado: Programs and activities

-National Youth Leadership Training (NYLT) is a week-long youth oriented leadership training experience held for five weeks during the summer.
+National Youth Leadership Training (NYLT) is a week-long youth oriented leadership training experience held for three weeks during the summer.
+This camps aims to shape youth scouts into full trained scouts and was previously named Bighorn, now it is called NYLT at Bighorn, symbolizing the area that it takes place in.

 Camps

 The Denver Area Council operates camps in two locations in Colorado.
 The primary camp, Peaceful Valley Scout Ranch, is located in Elbert, Colorado.
 The second, smaller camp, is Camp Tahosa, located near Nederland, Colorado.

 Tahosa High Adventure Base

-Camp Tahosa (TH) is a camp near Ward, Colorado, serving the Denver Area Council of the Boy Scouts of America.
+Camp Tahosa (TH) is a camp near Ward, Colorado, serving the Denver Area Council of Scouting America.
 It was the primary camp for the Denver area until the later 1970s, when it was shut down because of damage caused by environmental factors, where It was replaced by Peaceful Valley Scout Ranch.
 The camp now serves as a high adventure base.
 The High Adventure Treks from Camp Tahosa lead Scouts into the adjacent forest.